Download a PDF version of the 2025 Program guide

 What is group mentoring?

-Group mentoring involves a mentor working a group of mentees with similar interests in pursuit of their professional development goals.
+Peer-group mentoring involves a mentor and associate mentor working a group of mentees with similar interests in pursuit of their professional development goals.

 Defining mentoring

-The AES online, group mentoring pilot takes a broad approach to defining mentoring.
+The AES online, group mentoring program takes a broad approach in defining mentoring.
 It allows each group to bring to the fore, in different ways, the following aspects:

-• A structured relationship between an expert evaluator(s) to provide guidance and support to less experienced AES members in which the mentee is responsible for their learning.
+- A structured relationship between expert evaluators and less experienced AES members for guidance and support, while maintaining individual responsibility for learning of each participant.
 Through serving as a role model, sharing their insights, listening objectively, acting as a sounding board, and making suggestions, mentors facilitate the learning and application of critical problem-solving skills in decision-making by mentees.
 They may ask open questions to challenge ways of thinking and actions taken by mentees to handle or manage difficult situations or to make progress towards their professional development goals.
 This relationship has a holistic focus on professional development and is based on respect, mutual trust, encouragement, constructive comments, and commitment to learning.
 It is goal-oriented and driven by the mentee.

-• Small groups of up to six mentees and one or two mentors in which AES members staff share their mentoring experience, develop their capacity together and learn from one another.
+- Small groups of up to seven mentees and one or two mentors in which AES members staff share their mentoring experience, develop their capacity together and learn from one another.
 This element resembles formal peer support mechanisms and communities of practice that are intended to provide mutual social support.
 Here, the mentor facilitates the sharing of mentee experiences to work through challenging situations.

 Roles and responsibilities